 • lean poultry and beef.

-Exceeding the recommended level of physical activity, stressful situation or the abuse of unhealthy food complicates the rehabilitation period.
-Rational nutrition after a heart attack will help stop the transition of scarring to the heart valves and avoid further formation of myocardiosclerosis.
+Exceeding the recommended level of physical activity, stressful situation or the abuse of junk food complicates the rehabilitation period.
+A balanced diet after a heart attack will help stop the transition of scarring to the heart valves and avoid further formation of myocardiosclerosis.

 Eating after illness

-When enough time has passed for the full recovery of the body after a heart attack, you can return to the usual 3-4 meals a day.
-Allowed to eat solid food, weak tea and pastries in a reasonable amount.
+When enough time has passed for the body to fully recover after a heart attack, you can return to the usual 3-4 meals a day.
+It is allowed to eat solid food, weak tea and baked goods in reasonable quantities.

-• eat as many vegetables and fruits as possible daily;
+• eat as many vegetables and fruits as possible every day;

-• take care of enough fiber (bread, cereals);
+• take care of sufficient quantity fiber (bread, cereals);

 • add more carbohydrates to the diet and reduce the amount of protein-rich foods (replace fatty meat with cottage cheese);